 Every year for the past seven years, they’ve taken photos of their Thankful Pumpkin.
 And every year, they sit together as a family and flip through the photos, laughing about some of the different things that have made it onto their pumpkins.

-Last October, Latta’s family adopted adopted an 11-year-old boy from Chengdu, China.
-Her new son, Nathan, get here just in time to take part in the family’s Thankful Pumpkin tradition, and it was a year they will never forget.
+Two years ago, Latta’s family adopted adopted an 11-year-old boy from Chengdu, China.
+Her new son, Nathan, got here just in time to take part in the family’s Thankful Pumpkin tradition, and it was a year they will never forget.

 “When we got home from China and started our pumpkin, we explained the activity to him and he was excited to participate,” said Latta.
 “At the time, he spoke very little English, so he wrote the Chinese characters for mama, baba (daddy), didi (little brother), and jiating (family).
 It was our first bi-lingual pumpkin and it was so beautiful.